2015 Nepal earthquake

 can'S earthquake appeal

 Since CAN's Earthquake Appeal, made immediately after the events in April and May 2015, over one million pounds has been raised.
-The money has gone to the village communities supported by CAN.
+The money has gone to the village communities supported by CAN and all rebuilding has taken place with consultation with the local communities involvement but incorporating earthquake resistant features as outlined in the document, Final Construction Ethos.

 This has been a tremendous achievement and, for such a small charity, is testament to the affection and goodwill in which the Nepali people are held.